Where did the Israelites cross the Red Sea?

 Egypt at this time did have a handful of “frontier” mining outposts in the central and upper Sinai Peninsula.
 But they were just that—frontier outposts—that had to be constantly guarded from marauding tribes.
 (Such outposts were also located in the vicinity of Edom and up into Canaan and Syria—where God intended to send the Israelites.
 Was this territory likewise “Egypt”?)
 Given the remote location, Egyptian texts reveal repeat skirmishes with marauders and indigenous Arabs—guards had to be posted to deal with the real threat.

-And this Sinai Peninsula setting would fit well with the biblical account.
-Because it is immediately after their crossing of the Red Sea that the Israelites are set upon by marauding Amalekites (Exodus 17).
+And this Sinai Peninsula setting would fit well with the biblical account: It is immediately after their crossing of the Red Sea that the Israelites are set upon by marauding Amalekites (Exodus 17).

 Even then, the Egyptian presence at these mines was not permanent, merely intermittent—only maintained when mining parties were sent out.
-This is explained, for example, by John Bright in his book A History of Israel (pg.
+As explained by John Bright in his book A History of Israel (pg.
 125):

 Further, the peninsula was also known as a place of banishment for Egyptian criminals.
 This could hardly be the case, if the Sinai Peninsula was “Egypt.”
 The fortress Tjaru, on the western edge of the Peninsula and north of the Gulf of Suez, has been discovered to be a place of banishment for criminals of the state (as relayed, for example, by the Great Edict of 14th century b.c.e. pharaoh Horemheb).
 Such would fit perfectly with a location from which Moses (and later the Israelites) would flee.

 There were a handful of Egyptian fortresses dotted across the northernmost coastal strip of the Sinai Peninsula.
 These were to guard Egypt’s interests in the vital trade route known as the “Way of Horus” or “Way of the Philistines.”
-(Again, in like manner though, such Egyptian defenses were built all the way up into Syria.)
+Again though, such Egyptian defenses were built all the way up into Syria.

 Exodus 13:17 states that God did not want Israel to take this quickest, most direct “Way of the Philistines” route into Canaan.
 Why?
 Because it would mean the Israelites were “still in Egypt”?
-Quite the contrary! “[F]or God said, ‘Lest peradventure the people repent when they see war, and they return to Egypt’” (verse 17).
-God did not want Israel to see war along this fortified Sinai trade route and be moved to return to Egypt!
+Quite the contrary: “[F]or God said, ‘Lest peradventure the people repent when they see war, and they return to Egypt’” (verse 17).
+God did not want Israel to see war along this fortified Sinai trade route and be moved to return to “Egypt”!
+The Bible therefore clearly recognizes such military outposts in the northern Sinai as being entirely separate and apart from Egypt proper.

-All of this also aligns with Moses’s requests to Pharaoh to go “three days’ journey into the wilderness” to worship—far enough to be removed from Egyptian influence (e.g. Exodus 8:22-24.
-Note: The Bible translation used for this website is the Jewish Publication Society version, in which certain verses are numbered slightly differently.
-For other versions, see Exodus 8:25-27).
+All of this also aligns with Moses’s requests to Pharaoh to go “three days’ journey into the wilderness” to worship—far enough to be removed from Egyptian influence (e.g. Exodus 8:22-24; verses 25–27 in other translations).
 Was Moses actually meaning three days journey into another wilderness beyond the Sinai wilderness?
 Of course not—this must have referred to the Sinai Peninsula.

 There is also the standard division of Egypt into “two lands” (also revealed in the Hebrew name for this country, Mizraim)—Upper Egypt in the south, and Lower Egypt in the north.
-Two lands of Egypt, not some form of a “third” division, made up by the entirely separate Sinai Peninsula.
+Two lands of Egypt—not some form of “third” division, made up by the entirely separate Sinai Peninsula.

 The Sinai Peninsula, therefore, cannot be regarded as “Egypt.”